1947 Cleveland Browns season: Week 5: vs. New York Yankees

 Cleveland next faced the Yankees at home in a rematch of the previous year's title game.
 The crowd of 80,067 was the second-largest in professional football history at the time.
 More people were turned away at the gates because Cleveland Stadium was filled to capacity.
 New York scored first in the first quarter on a 47-yard field goal by Harvey Johnson, but Cleveland came back in the second quarter, putting up 17 points to lead 17–3 at halftime.
 New York came back and tied the game 17–17 in the third quarter.
 Graham responded with a touchdown throw to Speedie in the third quarter.
-The Yankees threatened a comeback in the final minutes when Lou Sossman blocked a Groza field goal try and New York recovered, advancing the ball to Cleveland's 25-yard line.
+The Yankees threatened a comeback in the final minutes when Lou Sossamon blocked a Groza field goal try and New York recovered, advancing the ball to Cleveland's 25-yard line.
 Cleveland, however, took over on downs and ran down the clock to three minutes with a series of running plays, reaching New York's 35-yard line.
 Groza then attempted a field goal that fell short, but the Yankees were called offside, and Groza successfully booted his next try through, giving Cleveland a 26–17 victory.
 The Browns had 14 first downs to New York's 11 and rushed for 212 yards, compared to 111 for the Yankees.
 Graham had 11 completions for 161 passing yards despite being sacked five times for 72 yards of losses.